LazyBoneJC/ywc-s-blog/source/_posts/Building-a-Decentralized-Stablecoin-A-Deep-Dive-into-the-DeFi-Stablecoin-Project.md

 Key features of the project include:

 - **Collateralized Debt Positions (CDPs):** Users lock up approved collateral to mint DSC.
 - **Health Factor:** Each user's position has a "health factor" that reflects the ratio of their collateral's value to their minted debt.
-If this factor falls below a certain threshold, their position is at risk of liquidation. [ **Health Factor = (Total Collateral Value \* Weighted Average Liquidation Threshold) / Total Borrow Value** ]
+If this factor falls below a certain threshold, their position is at risk of liquidation.
 - **Liquidation:** To protect the system, undercollateralized positions can be liquidated by other users, who are incentivized with a bonus.
 - **Chainlink Price Feeds:** The system relies on Chainlink's decentralized oracles for accurate, real-time price data of the collateral assets.